awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets.md

    }
    ```

-1. Now run the following command on your local machine to view details about your maintenance window target:
+1. Now run the following command on your local machine to view details about your maintenance window target\.

 ------
 #### [ Linux & macOS ]